 Fr.
 Leo John Dehon, founder of the Priests of the Sacred Heart (Dehonians)

-Born in La Capelle, France, Leo Dehon was born into a prosperous family whose holdings included rich farmland, prized livestock and thoroughbred race horses.
+Born in 1878 in La Capelle, France, Leo Dehon was born into a prosperous family whose holdings included rich farmland, prized livestock and thoroughbred race horses.
 His father envisioned a career in law or politics for his son.

 However, starting in high school, Leo’s vision for himself was much different than that of his father.